-Before Christmas I had laid out a plan to migrate the website away from WordPress hosting to another 3rd party.
+Before Christmas I had laid out a plan to migrate our website away from WordPress hosting to another 3rd party.
 I was happy for the most part with WordPress, but there were some performance issues.
 Also, the hosting cost was not competitive.
 I wanted full control of my website vs. WordPress locks down your site.
 In order to install plugins and do other HTML tweaks, you have to pay a higher fee and you are still restricted to some things.

 *Caption for above hero image; taken at Volvo Trucks World Head Quarters in Gothenburg, Sweden.
 The truck in the picture is a Volvo FH Globetrotter.